ericauld/cutlass/media/docs/cute/0z_tma_tensors.md

 That means that an ordinary CuTe Tensor that stores a GMEM pointer and computes offsets and new GMEM pointers is useless to the TMA.

+EA: That's really interesting...I'm not sure I understand the logical connection between the TMA's features and

 What do we do?